Green Tips

 Did you know?

-If your toilet is from 1992 or earlier, you probably have an inefficient model that uses between 3.5 to 7 gallons per flush.
+If your toilet is from 1992 or earlier, you probably have an inefficient model that uses between 3.5 gallons to seven gallons per flush.
 Newer, high-efficiency toilets use less than 1.3 gallons per flush.

 See the forest for the trees